 All pupils in Year 3 learn to play the recorder and in Years 4 and 5 they learn the violin.
-All pupils in Year 4, 5 and 6 may choose to be included in our Percussion Ensemble; two groups play each week led by Mr Banks, our percussion teacher.
+All pupils in Year 4, 5 and 6 may choose to be included in our Percussion Ensemble; two groups play each week led by Mr Clowes, our percussion teacher.
 The tuition and instruments are provided by the school.
 Regular concerts and performances give our musicians the opportunity to play to an audience – including the much-loved Mince Pie Concert and the Summer Concert.
 The recorder ensemble accompanies singing in Worship each day.

 The creative arts involve imagination and creativity, and include dance, movement and drama, as well as art and music.

 Our curriculum for art includes a wide range of experiences, which are provided using a whole range of materials including observational drawing, colour mixing, painting, collage, model making, sewing and printing.
 Skills are taught and developed and the children are encouraged to discuss and listen to others, sharing ideas and modifying them in the light of experience, as well as enjoying and appreciating their own and other’s efforts.

 The Pearl of Africa Children’s Choir has been a great highlight over recent years; the Choir spend the day in school, delivering art, craft, music and dance workshops – their energy and talent is always an inspiration which we invite the families and friends of our school to enjoy in the evening.

 Art at St John the Baptist